Cluj-Napoca: Road

 The number of automobiles licensed in Cluj-Napoca is estimated at 175,000.
 As of 2007, Cluj County ranks sixth nationwide according to the cars sold during that year, with 12,679 units, corresponding to a four percent share.
 One tenth of these cars were limousines or SUVs.
 Some 3,300 taxis are also licensed to operate in Cluj-Napoca.

 Air

-The Cluj-Napoca International Airport (CLJ), located 9 km to the east of the city centre, is the second busiest airport in Romania, after Bucharest's OTP, handling over 1.4 million passengers in 2015.
+The Cluj International Airport (CLJ), located 9 km to the east of the city centre, is the second busiest airport in Romania, after Bucharest's OTP, handling over 1.4 million passengers in 2015.
 Situated on the European route E576 (Cluj-Napoca–Dej), the airport is connected to the city centre by the local public transport company, CTP, bus number 8 and trolley number 5.
 The airport serves various direct international destinations across Europe.
 In 2016, a 42 m-high control tower will be inaugurated on the site of the old tower, built in the 1960s.
 The new control tower will be one of the most modern in the country.